mountaincharlie/midi-dragon/README.md

 * [Willem Van Onsem's solution on Stackoverflow](https://stackoverflow.com/a/60871659) for how to apply the 'login_required' decorator to a url path, which I used to ensure only logged in users can access the Design Custom Form.
 * [Delft Stack's solution](https://www.delftstack.com/howto/javascript/javascript-loop-through-dictionary/) for how to handle iterating through a dictionary's keys and value in a for loop, which I used in my updateInstrumentFormsets() function for my design_custom_song form.
 * [Kenny Shen's solution on Stackoverflow](https://stackoverflow.com/a/13016982) for how to use the post_save() signal, which I used my SongInstrument model inorder to trigger the price calculation for custom songs.
+* [JP Silvashy's solution on Stackoverflow](https://stackoverflow.com/a/2003831) for how to use .shift() in javascript in order to get the first item from an array whilst also removing it from the list.
+I used this in the Javascript for my edit custom song template when pre-populating each instrument select with the existing instruments.

 ### Content
 * Fonts: